ABaldwinHunter/Meditation-Trainer/README.md

 2. A count up beings to measure the length of the exhale.

 This will continue until the user has completed a specified number of breath cycles.
+After the meditation ends we will display some statistics to the user about how they did.

 ## Releases